garretthaas/covid-dashboard/README.md

 ## Working with GIT
 Make a folder for this project somewhere on your computer.
-I keep them in a "sites" folder in my user folder.
+I keep them in a "sites" folder in my "User" folder.
 Open the project folder you just made in VS Code.

 1. In VS Code go to Terminal > New Terminal.
 2. Then go to Terminal > Split Terminal.
-3. Do that so you have 4 Terminal windos open.
+3. Do that so you have 4 Terminal windows open.
 4. In the first terminal window run the following command:

 `git clone https://github.com/garretthaas/covid-dashboard/tree/master`